paternostrox/Minecraft4Unity/README.md

 ## :desktop_computer: Code description

 ### Procedural generation
+While exploring the world, the game generates land and objects around the player position.
+Each chunk goes through the following process:

+> 3D Simplex Noise -> Noise Interpretation -> Mesh & Collider Generation (Greedy Meshing) -> Object Spawning

+The basis for the procedural generation is a simplex noise function that is interpreted

+An atlas shader takes care of

+For performance reasons, the game world is divided in chunks, like in the original game.

 ### Data persistence
 The system supports saving and loading any progress made.
 The state of the game can be represented as follows: